 Pollen from bees is an essential part of the ecosystem, so don’t use any products that could harm them.

 You can use baby powder as an effective bee repellent.
 When bees become agitated, they release a pheromone that attracts other bees to the area.

 Spraying baby powder on bees will mask their pheromones, preventing other bees from being attracted to the area.
 Baby powder is a beneficial method when camping, as it can help keep bees away from your campsite.

 If you’re looking for tips to keep bees away, one popular method is to hang mothballs around your property.
 Mothballs emit a strong smell that can deter bees and other pests.

 However, it’s important to note that mothballs can be toxic to humans and pets, so be sure to use them sparingly and keep them out of reach of children and animals.

 Homemade Bee Spray

-To keep bees away, mix a solution of 1 part water and 1 part vinegar.
-Spray it around where you don’t want them, and they should stay away.
+To keep bees away, mix 1 part water and 1 part vinegar.
+Spray it around where you don’t want them; they should stay away.